 The fact that this method is going to become a standard way of testing newly applied roof membranes brings us to the second reason why these professionals are making the shift.
 The reason is simple; it is a much more accurate test method!
 Fact is electronic leak testing is more cost effective, faster, less intrusive and MUCH more accurate than flooding out a brand-new roof with water and waiting for results.
 The results of electronic testing are being communicated live as the technician is performing the test.
 Repairs are then being made while the technician remains on-site.
 This enables the damaged areas to be re-tested and certified leak free the same day.
 This is absolutely impossible to do with flood testing which is an important reason this transition is taking place throughout the industry worldwide.

 There are very few limitations for using the electronic leak testing method for new roof membranes but they are worth mentioning.
 The first limitation is if the membrane or any layer of the roof envelope has metallic properties the test will not work.
 An example of this is the EPDM roofing system.
 This system contains a carbon filler which is conductive in nature and will give off false positives while testing.
 Another limitation is if there is a fully adhered vapor barrier in the assembly.
-A vapor barrier will most likely block the water from hitting the concrete substrate after is passes through the breach in the membrane.
+A vapor barrier will most likely block the water from hitting the concrete substrate after it passes through the breach in the membrane.
 Unless the breach has punctured through not only the membrane but the vapor barrier itself, the test will not signal the technician and the breach will be missed.
 The last and most important limitation is that the roof substrate must be conductive.
 This means that wood frame buildings or any non-conductive substrate will not complete the necessary circuit needed to detect a breach.
-Electronic testing can be done on non-conductive substrates only if a layer of conductive mesh is installed into the assembly above the substrate before the waterproof membrane is installed.
+Electronic testing can be done on non-conductive substrates only if a layer of conductive mesh (such as ConDuct® Mesh) is installed into the assembly above the substrate before the waterproof membrane is installed.